newtfire/newTutorials/iXMLstart.md

 | Space | `#20` |

 ## Further Readings
-Here are some more helpful resources as you continue learning about Invisible XML and writing grammar:
+Here are some more helpful resources to check out as you continue learning about Invisible XML and writing grammar:

 Steven Pemberton, ["Invisible XML (ixml) Tutorial](https://www.xml.com/articles/2022/03/28/writing-invisible-xml-grammars/)